efrecon/sshd-cloudflared/README.md

   /bin/sh -c "touch /vscode-server/.initialised && chown -R $(id -u):$(id -g) /vscode-server"
 ```

-Once you have created that volume, you can pass it to overload the
+Once you have created the volume, you can pass it to overload the
 `.vscode-server` directory whenever you want an environment, as in the following
 command.
 The first time you start the remote extension against the SSH daemon in
 that container, it will install and automatically run the server inside the
-`${HOME}/.vscode-server`, which is owned by your user (inside and outside of the
-container).
+`${HOME}/.vscode-server`.

 ```shell
 docker run \